 I don’t like U-Turns.
 When I’m lost and the GPS tells me to make a U-Turn, I would usually drive on and on and on until it’s safe for me to make a right turn and find a way to go to where I am supposed to go.
 It takes more time than necessary but I don’t mind it.
 At the end of the day, if I made it safe to where I’m supposed to go, I’m good with that.

-Kind of like how I navigate my life.
+Kind of like how I navigated my life.

 I went for it.
 I went the wrong lane.
 I missed my turn.
 I thought the GPS is wrong.
 I was rerouted many times on many occasions.
 I was asked to make a U-Turn.

 Nope.
 I went on.
 I got curious where the roads will take me.
-I’ve been to more wrong routes and more wrong lanes but I kept my focus on where I was supposed to go.
+I’ve been to many wrong routes and a took a couple of wrong lanes but I kept my focus on where I was supposed to go.
 I took it slow sometimes.
 I checked the scenic routes.
 Most times I wast anxious or nervous.
 I self-talked.
 I cried in frustration and frantic panic.Then I calmed down and drove on…and took the safest turn possible.
 And got there.
 Eventually.